-Trump seizes on judge ruling that Pennsylvania lockdown is ‘unconstitutional’
+Trump seizes on judge’s ruling that Pennsylvania lockdown is ‘unconstitutional’

 The case stemmed from a complaint filed in May by four Pennsylvania counties — Butler, Fayette, Greene and Washington — that argued against the state’s orders to close “non-life-sustaining” businesses and limit gatherings to 25 people indoors or 250 people outdoors.

-Stickman opined “open-ended” measures imposed on people with no known end are an overreaching violation of constitutional rights.
+Stickman opined “open-ended” measures imposed on people are an overreaching violation of constitutional rights.

 “The court believes that defendants undertook their actions in a well-intentioned effort to protect Pennsylvanians from the virus,” the ruling said.
 “However, good intentions toward a laudable end are not alone enough to uphold governmental action against a constitutional challenge.”

-Within hours after the decision was filed, Trump retweeted about two dozen posts about the blow to the Democratic governor’s oversight of his state.
-In one posts, seniors wag their fingers and peel off their face coverings to the beat of Twisted Sister’s “We’re Not Gonna Take It."
+Within hours after the decision was filed, Trump retweeted nearly two dozen posts about the blow to the Democratic governor’s oversight of his state.
+In one post, seniors wag their fingers and peel off their face coverings to the beat of Twisted Sister’s “We’re Not Gonna Take It.”

 “PENNSYLVANIA GOVERNOR TOM WOLF AN YOUR STUPID WIFE .....YOUR NOT GOING TO MURDER US !!!
 TRUMP 2020 … WE LOVE PENNSYLVANIA,” the caption read.